EdgeTX/edgetx-user-manual/color-radios/radio-settings/global-functions.md

 # Global Functions

 **Global functions** are special functions that apply to all models on the Radio.
-They are configured exactly as model **Special Functions** and the same functions are available.
-For more information about configuring Global Functions, refer to the [Special Functions](../model-settings/special-functions.md) section as they are essentially the same.
+They are configured exactly as model **Special Functions**, and most of the same functions are available.
+A few, however, are model dependent and cannot be used as Global Functions - for example, **Adjust** and **Override**.
+For more information about configuring Global Functions, refer to the [Special Functions](../model-settings/special-functions.md) section as they are otherwise essentially the same.